jordanate/house-sales-modeling/README.md

 ## Overview

-This project analyzes existing data about house sales in King County, Washington, from 2014 - 2015 in order to develop a predictive model that can aid a stakeholder in determining what zip code they should buy a house in based on their budget and criteria for their new home.
+This project analyzes existing data about house sales in King County, Washington, from 2014 - 2015 in order to develop a predictive model that can aid a stakeholder in determining what zip code they should buy a house in based on their budget and preferences for their new home.
 The dataset used in this project includes information about various aspects of a home, such as the number of bedrooms, zip code, and square footage.
-After utilizing the process of exploratory data analysis, I create multiple linear regression models to eventually reach the model with the lowest error.
-Finally, I provide three zip codes for the stakeholder that best fit their preferences for their home, along with the respective predicted prices.
+After utilizing the process of exploratory data analysis, I create several linear regression models to eventually reach the model with the lowest error.
+Finally, I present the stakeholder with three zip codes and the respective predicted prices - all of which fall within the given budget - using the criteria they provided.

 ## Business Problem